Updated on January 26th, 2023

 Once you get to Oia, reward yourself with some cake at Melenio Bakery & Café, (the Orange Pie was delicious!).”

 If you still have some life left in your legs, then take some time to explore the pretty streets of Oia.
 The evenings get very busy here for the sunset so take advantage of the daylight hours to explore.
 Search out Atlantis bookshop, arguably named the ‘best bookshop in the world’.
 Oia also has plenty of upmarket jewellery & souvenir shops to check out.
-If, like me you just want to rest your weary feet then place yourself somewhere with a view & an option for people watching.
+If, like me, you just want to rest your weary feet then place yourself somewhere with a view & an option for people-watching.
 I chose Vitrin which fitted the bill perfectly!

 Sunset Wine Tasting

-For your evening activity, Santo Wine is the perfect place to watch the sunset while trying some of the local specialties.
+For your evening activity, Santo Wine is the perfect place to watch the sunset while trying some of the local specialities.
 This is a popular spot so make sure you book your table in advance.
 For the best of the sunset get there for 7.30pm.
 I chose a Wine Flight Tasting Session with a seafood & cheese platter (€45).
 It is a delicious way to end a fantastic day on Santorini.
 It’s easy to get there by bus from Fira (take the option to Perissia & as you get on the bus, tell the driver & he will stop for you).

 If you have more time & would like to explore the wines of Santorini further, then why not choose a guided winery tour?